ohonesix/XRPL-Discord-Bot/README.md

 Use the URL below to add the bot to your Discord server.
 Notice the client_id needs to be updated

 https://discord.com/api/oauth2/authorize?client_id=replace-me&permissions=545394228336&scope=applications.commands%20bot

+# Naming

+Trying to stick to https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines as long as it makes sense for naming.
+Although rule 2 is to be ignored IInterface names are preferred.